Ibiza17/api-test/README.md

 To run these tests using Newman, follow these steps:

-1. Download the collection file from the following link: https://github.com/sample-api/collection.json.
+1. Download the collection.json and the env.json files from the repo.
 2. Open a command prompt or terminal window and navigate to the directory where the collection file was downloaded.
 3. Run the following command: `newman run collection.json -e environment.json`, where `environment.json` is a file containing environment variables used in the tests.
 4. After the tests complete, Newman will display the results in the terminal window.
-You can also generate a more detailed HTML report by adding the `--reporter-html` flag to the command and specifying an output file path.

-## Conclusion

-These test cases cover the most common scenarios for interacting with the sample API.
-By running